Common Sense: A Theory of Inherent Knowledge

 Protagoras was the oldest of the sophists whose main focus was civic virtue.
 This is the thing he felt that citizens needed most to know.
 This he viewed as a practical subject and practical success was, for him, the chief aim as he felt human ability to attain absolute truth was limited.

 Opinions, he felt, are tested by the practicality they exhibit at work.
 Those that work are acceptable; those that fail are not.
-This is foreshadowed of the criterion of falsifiability to later demarcate scientific knowledge which Karl Popper formulated over two millennia later.
+This foreshadowed the criterion of falsifiability which Karl Popper formulated to demarcate scientific knowledge over two millennia later.

 Georgias was the second most noted of the Sophists.
 He agreed with Protagoras that human’s have no absolute knowledge.
 Regarding knowledge of the external world, Gorgias is said to have maintained that there is no evidence producible to show that anything exists.